 Languages at Blakehill

-At Blakehill Primary School we have designed our Modern Foreign Languages curriculum so that it excites our pupils, opening their eyes to the possibilities that learning a second language provides.
+At Blakehill Primary School, we have designed our Modern Foreign Languages (MFLs) curriculum around our children so that it excites and engages our pupils, opening their eyes to the amazing possibilities that learning a second language provides.
+The intent, our ambition, is that all pupils at Blakehill, in every class, in every year group, will develop a genuine interest and positive curiosity around learning a language, finding it enjoyable, stimulating and purposeful.

-Learning a second language will also offer pupils the opportunity to explore the relationships that exist between language and identity, developing a deeper understanding of other cultures and the world around them.
-Over time, pupils will develop a better awareness of themselves, others and the cultural differences that exist throughout our communities.
+We understand that whilst some of our children have the opportunity to listen, speak, read and write a second language, either at home or abroad, a large majority do not.
+We aim to overcome this barrier, providing each and every child with the chance to learn a second language.
+To achieve this, we have developed an incremental, step-by-step curriculum offer, teaching key linguistic skills over time across Key Stage 2.
+To support teachers, here at Blakehill we use 'Language Angels' a sequenced, fully resourced scheme of learning which can be adapted to the needs of our pupils.
+Learning a second language will offer our pupils the opportunity to explore the relationships that exist between language and identity, developing a deeper understanding of other cultures and the world around them.
+By doing so, it is our firm belief that, over time, our pupils will develop a better awareness of themselves, others and the cultural bonds, the similarities and differences, that exist throughout our communities.
 The intention is that the teaching of Modern Foreign Languages for our pupils is the beginning of a journey; a journey to become a life-long language learner.

 - Each teaching unit is divided into 6 fully planned lessons.